Nov 26, 2020

 - Have a working knowledge of how principles of composition are used as tools for choreography.

-- Understand basic production processes (i.e. performing, dancing, choreographing, and sound editing).
+- Understand basic production processes (i.e. performing, dancing, choreographing, and technical production).

 - Have a working knowledge of the historical development of dance as an art form.

 - Examine perspectives of critical analysis of the artistic process and aesthetics.

 - Have a working knowledge of human movement and anatomy.

 - Demonstrate advanced proficiency in modern dance or ballet and an intermediate level in modern dance or ballet.

 - Students will complete a Capstone connected to a realized project.
 The Capstone consists of a written paper and an oral presentation to faculty of the concept, process and realization of the project, together with an assessment of the student’s entire learning experience and its impact on the work as a whole.
 Students who show areas of deficiency may pass with qualifications.
 In these cases an individualized learning strategy will be developed to be completed before graduation.

 - Juries will be held annually for all dance majors to assess progress and determine each student’s level of skill and competency.

 - Exit interviews will be held for all graduating students.